marp-team/marp-vscode/README.md

 Some features that may met malicious are restricted in the untrusted workspace (marked by the shield icon :shield: in this documentation).

-If the workspace is not trusted, you can use only a basic Marp preview.
+If the workspace is not trusted, you can use only a basic Marp preview and IntelliSense.

 #### Enable HTML in Marp Markdown :shield: